Optimal minimax rate of learning nonlocal interaction kernels: Introduction

 \subsection{Main difficulties and technical innovations}

-The optimal minimax rate is well-established for classical nonparametric estimation (see, e.g., \cite{CuckerSmale02,Gyorfi06a,tsybakov2008introduction} and the reference therein).
-In this classical setting, one estimates the function $\phi:\R\to \R$ in the model $Y=\phi(Z)+\eta$ from sample data $\{(Z^m,Y^m)\}_{m=1}^M$, where the data $Y$ depends on locally on a single value of $\phi$.
-A critical fact in this setting is that the conditional expectation $\phi(z)= \E[Y | Z=z]$ uniquely minimizes the large sample limit of the empirical squared loss, leading to a well-posed inverse problem.
-Notable estimators achieving the minimax rate include the projection estimator for deterministic $Z$ data (see e.g., \cite{tsybakov2008introduction}), and the least squares estimator for random $Z$ using tools from the empirical process theory, which are based on covering arguments with the chaining technique (see e.g., \cite{van2000asymptotic} and \cite[Chapter 19]{Gyorfi06a}).
+The optimal minimax rate is well-established for classical nonparametric estimation (see, e.g., \cite{CuckerSmale02,Gyorfi06a,tsybakov2008introduction} and the references therein).
+In the classical setting, one estimates the function $\phi:\R\to \R$ in the model $Y=\phi(Z)+\eta$ from sample data $\{(Z^m,Y^m)\}_{m=1}^M$, where the data $Y$ depends \emph{locally} on a single value of $\phi$.
+A critical fact in this setting is that the conditional expectation $\phi(z)= \E[Y | Z=z]$ is the unique minimizer of the mean-square loss function in the large sample limit, which is a well-posed inverse problem.
+Notable estimators achieving the minimax rate include the projection estimator for deterministic $Z$ (e.g., \cite{tsybakov2008introduction}) and the least squares estimator for random $Z$ using tools from the empirical process theory, which are based on covering arguments with the chaining technique (e.g., \cite{van2000asymptotic} and \cite[Chapters 11, 19]{Gyorfi06a}).

-However, \emph{nonlocal dependance} presents a new challenge in interaction kernel estimation.
+However, \emph{nonlocal dependence} presents a new challenge in estimating the interaction kernel.
 The nonlocal dependence means that the operator $R_\phi[X]$ depends on the kernel $\phi$ non-locally through the weighted sum of multiple values of $\phi$, similar to a convolution.
-Thus, this intersection of statistical learning and deconvolution-type inverse problems raises significant hurdles in both well-posedness and constructing estimators achieving the minimax rate.

-To address these challenges, we show first that the inverse problem is well-posed for a large class of distributions of $X$ satisfying Assumption \ref{assump:noise-X}.
-A key condition for well-posedness is the coercivity condition, which is both necessary and sufficient(\cite{LZTM19pnas,LMT22,LLMTZ21}).
-This condition also implies the uniform convexity of the expected loss function in $L^2_\rho$, as shown in Proposition \ref{prop:invP}.
-Due to these specifics, a universal convergence rate for all distributions is not feasible.
+Thus, this intersection of statistical learning and deconvolution-type inverse problems raises significant hurdles in both well-posedness and the construction of estimators to achieve the minimax rate.
+To address these challenges, we show first that the inverse problem in the large sample limit is well-posed for a large class of distributions of $X$ satisfying Assumption \ref{assump:noise-X}.
+A key condition for well-posedness is the \emph{coercivity condition} studied in \cite{LiLu20,LLMTZ21,LMT22,LZTM19pnas}, and we examine it in Lemma \ref{lemma:coercive}.
+Due to this condition, a universal convergence rate for all distributions may not be feasible.
+Importantly, the coercivity condition also ensures that the nonlocal dependence does not affect the minimax rate, as discussed after Lemma \ref{lemma:projEst}.